 Vischer Ferry Nature & Historic Preserve, located in Clifton Park, is made up of over 700 acres of wetlands and floodplains along the Mohawk River.
 It's an excellent destination for hiking, picnicking, and learning about local history.

-Vischer Ferry Nature Preserve
+Visiting Vischer Ferry Preserve

-The trail system is well maintained and perfect for walking your dog or jogging.
-It crosses sections of the Old Erie Canal and Towpath.
-During your walk, you will come across several historical markers that will provide information about the area dating back more than a century.
-Keep in mind that this area is a floodplain, so if there's been a span of a few rainy days, you may want to wait until it dries up a bit.
+The trail system is well maintained and features several interior trails that you'll want to hike.
+Keep in mind that this area is comprised of wetlands and floodplain, so if there's been a span of a few rainy days, you may want to wait until it dries up a bit.

 How To Get To Vischer Ferry Nature Preserve

 Take Exit 8 off the Northway (I-87) and drive west on Crescent Rd (Rte.
 92) for 2.5 miles.
-Turn left onto Van Vranken Rd and continue until it ends at Riverview Rd.
+Turn left onto Van Vranken Rd and continue until it ends at Riverview Road.
 Make a right onto Riverview Rd and you will see the main entrance on your left.

 There are additional parking areas and entrances to the west at Ferry Drive and to the east along Riverview Road at Clute's Dry Dock.
 You can also park in the lot at Lock 7/Vischer Ferry Hydroelectric Dam and take the Towpath Trail for a scenic, approximately 2.5 mile hike or bike ride into the preserve.